Scattergories Alliteration Rules

 No Repetition:

 The players cannot use the same word twice in their answer.
-For example, if the letter is “C” and the category is “Breakfast Foods,” an answer like “Crispy Cereal Cereal” would not be valid.
+For example, if the letter is “C” and the category is “Breakfast Foods,” an answer like “Crispy Cereal” would not be valid.

 Articles Don’t Count